Effect-TS/schema/docs/modules/index.ts.md

 ## From "@effect/schema/ArrayFormatter"

-Re-exports all named exports from the "@effect/schema/ArrayFormatter" module as "ArrayFormatter".
+Re-exports all named exports from the "@effect/schema/ArrayFormatter" module as `ArrayFormatter`.

 **Signature**